 But now it would appear that the pendulum has swung back.
 The era of the generalists seems to have passed, and now more than ever, it is important to identify and stick to your area of expertise.

 The internet and new technology have created the opportunity for the global marketplace to be right outside your door.
 We have access to information that has been unparalleled in its growth and its reach.
-As I say on my website welcome page, we now live in a world where answers exist at the click of a mouse.
+As I often say, we now live in a world where answers exist at the click of a mouse.

 Therefore, in a sense, we have all become generalists.
 We can research everything from how to build a lamp to medical sites to help identify health issues.

 So now, any of us can learn how to do nearly anything.
 But just because we read it on the internet does not make us an expert in that area.

 Medical sites are great for researching and finding answers to questions you may have about your health, but to self-diagnose can be harmful to your health.
 It’s still important that you see the expert – a medical professional – to accurately diagnose and treat any symptoms you may have.
 And the same is true of every other market.

 So find your niche.
 Stick to what you know; stick to your area of expertise, and create trusted alliances with those who support your niche.
 Stay true to your path and you won’t lose your way.

 Are you ready to grow your business now?
 If you’re ready to take the next step and make your business more profitable, call me directly at 587-287-5913 or email me at firstname.lastname@example.org

 If you like the information you are receiving, please consider forwarding this post.